llibanm/-Colossal-Cave-Adventure/README.md

 -> GO location -> send the player to a location/exit.

--> LOOK object -> if no argument given, display a menu of all observable arguments.
-Else display a description of the given argument, whether items or location.
+-> LOOK object -> Display a description of the given argument, whether items , location or monster.

+-> ATTACK -> attack a nearby monster in the area of the player.

 -> HELP[COMMAND] -> if no argument given, indicates the set of availaible commands, else return the description of the given command in argument.